The best mirrorless cameras under $1,000

 Sony ZV-E10 II

-Available from July 2024, the Sony ZV-E10 II marks a nice evolution of Sony’s APS-C camera dedicated to vlogging.
-Its 26 MP sensor and 4K 60p video capabilities are remarkable.
-It is also equipped with an adjustable touch screen and a powerful photo mode.
-With its reasonable weight and dimensions, it’s easy and practical to use.
+Available from July 2024, the Sony ZV-E10 II is a solid update to Sony’s APS-C camera designed for vlogging.
+Its 26 MP sensor and 4K 60p video capabilities are very convincing.
+It also features a fully articulating touchscreen and remains capable for still photography.
+With its compact size and reasonable weight, it is easy and practical to use.

-Simply put, this camera is designed for vloggers and content creators to produce high-quality video projects.
-It also offers a number of shooting aids, such as automatic subject detection.
-Finally, its multi-directional microphone guarantees optimal sound quality.
+Simply put, this camera is designed for vloggers and content creators who want to produce high-quality video.
+It also offers several shooting aids, including automatic subject detection.
+Its directional microphone is another plus for recording cleaner sound without immediately needing an external mic.

-As you can see, the Sony ZV-E10 II is a vast improvement over its predecessor.
-It offers excellent features for video, even if it lacks mechanical stabilization.
-In my opinion, this camera remains a very good choice thanks to its excellent price/performance ratio.
-A good model for not breaking the bank, haha!
+As you can see, the Sony ZV-E10 II is a major improvement over its predecessor.
+It offers excellent video features, even if the lack of mechanical stabilization remains a limitation.
+In my opinion, it is still a very good choice thanks to its strong price/performance ratio.
+A solid model without breaking the bank, haha!

 Sony A6400

-Introduced in 2019, the Sony A6400 is a high-performance camera that’s ideal if you’re looking for a versatile camera.
-It features a 24.2 MP APS-C CMOS sensor combined with the Bionz X processor, which ensures excellent image quality.
-It’s mirrorless, providing excellent autofocus and effective tracking of subjects, even when they’re moving.
-There’s also a burst rate of up to 11 frames per second and a 2.35 million-dot electronic viewfinder that covers 100% of the screen.
+Introduced in 2019, the Sony A6400 is a high-performance APS-C camera that remains a strong option if you want something versatile.
+It features a 24.2 MP APS-C CMOS sensor paired with the Bionz X processor, delivering very good image quality.
+Its autofocus is still one of its main strengths, with effective subject tracking, even when the subject is moving.
+You also get burst shooting up to 11 frames per second and a 2.36-million-dot electronic viewfinder.

-For video, the camera offers 4K UHD 30p and includes HLG, S-Log2 and S-Log3 profiles.
-For slow-motion shots, the 120fps Full HD mode is ideal.
-On the downside, there is no sensor stabilization.
-The 180° tilting touchscreen makes it easy to shoot video, although it’s a little awkward to hold.
+For video, the camera offers 4K UHD at 30p, along with HLG, S-Log2, and S-Log3 profiles.
+For slow motion, the Full HD 120 fps mode is useful.
+On the downside, there is no in-body stabilization.
+The 180° tilting touchscreen is convenient for video, although the overall handling is not perfect for vlogging.

-Although it’s neither tropicalized nor stabilized, the A6400’s compact size (403g with battery and card) and advanced features make it a great choice.
-It’s suitable for both amateur and professional photographers looking for a lightweight, high-performance camera.
-However, its menus are not very intuitive, even though they offer numerous options.
+Although it is neither weather-sealed nor stabilized, the A6400’s compact size (403 g with battery and card) and advanced features still make it a very appealing choice.
+It can suit both serious amateurs and more experienced photographers looking for a lightweight, high-performance camera.
+However, Sony’s older menus are not especially intuitive, even though they offer plenty of options.

-In conclusion, the Sony A6400 is an excellent alternative to Sony’s top models, such as the A6700.
-It offers very good performance and options.
-I’m sure you’ll be happy with it!
+In short, the Sony A6400 remains an excellent alternative to newer Sony models such as the A6700.
+It still offers very good performance and a strong feature set.
+I’m pretty sure you’ll be happy with it.

 To continue with this brand, check out our full article on Sony E APS-C lenses.